microsoft/mu_feature_config/ReadMe.rst

 This repository is part of Project Mu.
 Please see Project Mu for details https://microsoft.github.io/mu

-This Configuration Applications feature repo contains the generic Config Editor tools from Intel's Slim Bootloader repo which has been refactored to support more general use and with added functionality.
+This Configuration feature repo contains the generic Config Editor tools from Intel's Slim Bootloader repo which has been refactored to support more general use and with added functionality.

 Detailed Feature Information
 ============================